 The Academy came from direct collaboration with Southern Cross University as a strategic partner.
 It responds to what members have said they need.
 Stronger leadership capability.
 Practical skills.
 A way to grow local talent instead of losing it.
 That feedback shaped the program.

 A special thanks to the team at Raptis Investments and Ballina Fair for lending us Shaun Haysom for the afternoon.
-The Mini Golf Australia Champion himself kept standards high and egos in check.
+The Australian Amateur Mini Golf Champion himself kept standards high and egos in check.

 We returned him to work, still undefeated.